googleinterns/static-analyzer/readme.txt

     After every session of scans a new set of these three reports are generated.
 The latter two being files differentiated from other scans by timestamps.

 WARNINGS
-    Currently it is not recommended to run this program parallely due to certain static analyzers interacting withthem selves
+    Currently it is not recommended to run this program parallely due to certain static analyzers interacting with themselves

+More info on static analyzers and debugging
+    General
+         This tool redirects the standard error and standard output of static analyzers to their corresponding files in /data/analyzerOutput.
+    SonarQube
+        SonarQube as mentioned before is made of two components: the actual static analyzer and the server.
+        The server uses the localhost:9000 port and it's dependent database is using localhost:9001; So make sure these ports are open before running scans
+        If the sonarqube scan fails, additional details could be obtained by the logs located in /static-analyzers/sonarQube/sonar-scanner-4.4.0.2170-linux/sonar-scanner-debug, /static-analyzers/sonarQube/sonarqube-8.4.1.35646/logs/sonar.log, /static-analyzers/sonarQube/sonarqube-8.4.1.35646/logs/es.log.
+        Also more information can be found in /data/analyzerOutput/SonarQube.json and /data/analyzerOutput/sonarQubeErr.json standalone commands for the sonarqube server can be ran through the /static-analyzers/sonarQube/sonarqube-8.4.1.35646/bin/linux-x86-64/sonar.sh
+            sonar.sh status -> get status on server sonar.sh start -> starts the server
+            sonar.sh stop -> stops the server
+            sonar.sh ->  bring up options
+    Pylint
+        If pylint scan fails, it outputs information on the error to standard error.
+        So to view debugging information for pylint, you can look at /data/analyzerOutput/PyLint.json and /data/analyzerOutput/PylintErr.json